 26 April 2013

-The General Anti Tax-Avoidance Principle Bill would create a general rule that financial arrangements should not be primarily aimed at avoiding tax.
-It would set out a statutory standard to guide how such arrangements are assessed, with related provisions to support the aim.
+The General Anti Tax-Avoidance Principle Bill would introduce a broad rule saying financial arrangements should not be made mainly to avoid tax.
+It would set a statutory test to help decide when an arrangement is being used for tax avoidance and guide how such arrangements are assessed by tax authorities and courts.
+The rule would apply to financial arrangements by both individuals and companies.

 Generated 21 February 2026